Stories make the best speeches for beginners and experienced speakers

 I’m too inexperienced to give a good speech

 Everybody has experience in telling stories.
-We tell them everyday to our partners, children, parents, friends and workmates.
+We tell them everyday to our partners, children, parents, friends or workmates.

 I need some notes to help my memory.